dmcc/bllip-parser/second-stage/README-retrain.rst

 reranker for a different treebank, you will want to retrain the reranker.

 Retraining the reranker takes a considerable amount of time, disk space and RAM.
-At Brown we use a dual Opteron machine with 16Gb RAM, and it takes around two days (editors note: this was written in 2006, when these numbers were a little more impressive...).
+At Brown we use a dual Opteron machine with 16Gb RAM, and it takes around two days (editors note: this was written in 2006, when these numbers were a little more impressive...
+It shouldn't take this long anymore).
 You should be able to do it with only 8Gb RAM, and maybe even with 4Gb RAM with an appropriately tweaked kernel (e.g., ``sysctl overcommit\_memory``, and a so-called 4Gb/4Gb split if you're using a 32-bit OS).

 The time and memory you need depend on the features that the reranker extracts and the size of the n-best tree training and development data.